sirno/misosoup/README.md

 their respective growth rates and there metabolic consumption and secretion will be reported in a human-readable and parseable format.

-## Details

-To find minimal microbial communities `misosoup` solves a repeated sequence of optimization problems using MILP formulations:

-1. Minimize the number of community member (see Zelezniak, et al. PNAS doi:10.1073/pnas.1421834112)
-2. Fix the active community members and check the feasibility of the entire community.
-3. Optionally: Optimize growth of the total community biomass.
-4. Optionally: Perform an optimization to reflect parsimonious enzyme usage (see Lewis, et al. Mol Syst Bio doi:10.1038/msb.2010.47)

 ## Install MiSoS(soup)

 `misosoup` requires a version of Python >3.7 and <3.10 (it will be compatible